Trauma is a trendy topic, but why are we all so obsessed with healing our trauma, and do we truly need to?

 I am terrified of using my trauma as an excuse for my current behaviour.
 How acknowledgment of insecurities equates to making excuses in my head, I don't know!

 Trauma can feel very debilitating, removing agency and control from us.
 So when the waiting on feeling better is out of our hands too, we might just lose it a little.

 "I was acting as if I had been traumatised, but I hadn't.
 My parents were loving."
 So what happened here?

 I finally got to read Moshe Feldenkrais, who is the father of body-awareness exercises.
 Do you know how they influence our thoughts and awareness and subsequently, heal trauma?

 Trauma recovery is kind of my thing.
 So when a recent trauma threw me, I thought bouncing back would be no biggie.

+In the mind-body school of trauma, movement is a staple to recovery.
 Often we associate bodily sensations with danger, so we disassociate.
 But gentle movement therapy can help!